 With over 3 decades of combined experience, the attorneys at the Law Office of James H. Young and Associates are equipped to handle all types of family law issues.
 Cases are handled with determination, competence, and compassion to ensure our clients receive the best outcome in their legal matters.

-Need a Divorce Lawyer?
-The intuitive service at LegalMatch lets you describe your legal problem to match you up with local divorce attorneys interested in your case based on the specifics of your situation.
-The process is easy and confidential
+Need a lawyer in your area?
+This intuitive service lets you describe your legal problem to match you up with local divorce attorneys interested in your case based on the specifics of your situation.
+The process is easy and confidential.

 We understand not everyone can afford to hire a lawyer, so we've found a good online option for doing your own divorce.
 This service helps you complete your paperwork so that it complies with the Missouri requirements.
 You'll also get the opportunity to access a number of e-books exploring many of the topics which should be considered during a divorce.
 If this seems like a good option for your situation, you can start a Missouri divorce yourself.